-If you’re approved, you can often expect your card to arrive in the mail within a week or so.
-It can also take between one or two weeks for the balance transfer to process and appear in your new account.
+If you’re approved, you can often expect your card to arrive in the mail within 5-10 business days.
+It can also take between 1 or 2 weeks for the balance transfer to be processed and appear in your new account.

 How to improve my chances of approval when applying for a balance transfer